Backpacking in Oregon

 Now we get a layover day where we leave our camp set up and hike down the canyon.
 Here are some of the things we see on a 6 mile round trip "Van Gogh" hike.

-Amazing wildflowers, surely a "Bride's Bouquet."
-We have counted over 50 that we've seen in a season.
+Amazing wildflowers, surely a "Bride's Bouquet." (do I have to tell you that this is another tune in the Moon book?)
+We have counted over 50 wild flowers that we've seen in a season.

 Waterfalls and a series of 10 pools.